 Real-Edwards Conservation & Reclamation District

-East on Ranch Road 337 and past the cemetery is the serene Leakey Springs tributary that flows into the Frio River.
-This is the only crossing that showed a decrease of flow from 4,311 gpm to 2,547 gpm.
-One of the pipes is clogged with debris and has no flow.
+Moving slightly east on Ranch Road 337 past the Leakey Floral cemetery is the serene Leakey Springs tributary of the Frio River.
+This crossing revealed a slightly decreased flow of 4,252 gpm from last measurement of 4,934 gpm.